 A crocodile that longs to be a pet sneaks into a house, hides in the pages of a picture book during the day, and comes out at night to do kind and useful things for the family while they sleep.
 Illustrations are reminiscent of Quentin Blake's.
 Grades PreK - 2.

-An adorable photo-essay that combines vivid images of the photogenic resident of Costa Rica’s Sloth sanctuary with lively information about sloths in general ("Baby sloths are Jedi masters of the hug").
+An adorable photo-essay that combines vivid images of the photogenic resident of Costa Rica’s Sloth sanctuary with lively information about baby sloths.
 Readers will want to chant the unofficial sloth motto: "Just chill."
-Grades 2-4

 What if every village had its own special friendly monster to guard over it and pretend to be scary for tourists?
 In this boisterous graphic novel, a timid monster named Rayburn has to learn to be brave and fierce if he wants to protect his village from the scariest monster yet.
 Grades 3 - 6.

-Niño!
+(Gr.
+K-3) Niño!
 Yuyi Morales’ pint-size, briefs clad, masked luchadore is guaranteed to win you over as he defeats foes like la momia Guanajuato, the Guanajuato mummy, with such surefire moves as the Tickle Tackle!
 Particularly endearing is his conciliatory approach to his final contenders: las hermanitas, his boisterous baby sisters.
 The book includes brief explanatory notes on lucha libre.
-Grades K-3.